notheotherben/node-orm-timestamps/Readme.md

 - Highly customizable
 - Supports existing beforeCreate/beforeSave hooks through the use of a robust wrapper function
 - Allows values to be stored "in-memory" if usage scenarios don't require them to be stored in the database.
+- Allows custom options to be set on a per-table basis if needed

 [node-orm2]: https://github.com/dresende/node-orm2